Keith Rayne: Return to Wakefield

 In July 1987, Rayne was part of a six-player exchange deal; the Leeds players Mark Conway, Phil Fox, Andy Mason, and Keith Rayne, were transferred to Wakefield Trinity in exchange for John Lyons, and Gary Spencer.
 During his two spells at Wakefield Trinity, Rayne scored 22 three-point tries and 11 four-point tries.

 International honours

 Keith Rayne won caps for England while at Wakefield Trinity in 1980 against Wales, and France, and won caps for Great Britain while at Leeds in 1984 against France (2 matches), Australia, and Papua New Guinea.

 Coaching career

-Club career

 Rayne was the coach of Batley from May 1990 to April 1991, during the 1990–91 season.

 Personal life

 Keith Rayne is the twin brother of the rugby league footballer, Kevin Rayne.